analysiscenter/batchflow/docs/intro/tf_layers.rst

 which helps build complex networks in a concise way.
 The block consist of predefined layers, among which:

-- convolution
+- convolutions (as well as dilated and separable convolutions)
-- transposed convolution
+- transposed convolutions
 - batch normalization
 - activation
 - max pooling
+- global max pooling
+- average pooling
+- global average pooling
+- maximum intensity projection (mip)
 - dropout

 The layers types and order are set by ``layout`` parameter.
 Thus, for instance, you can easily create